kneranjan/Nir_CyberSec/TryHackMe/room-01-intro-to-cybersecurity/writeup.md

 Output with '+' means the page is accessible.

 ## Key Takeaway
-A common mistake of websites is to have left hiddent pages accessible.
+A common mistake of websites is to have left hidden pages accessible.